GianMarcoOddo/rmpy/rmpy/README.md

 summary = npVaR_summary_port(returns, positions, alpha=alpha)
 print(summary)
 ```
 This example shows how to use the npVaR_summary_port function with a 10x3 numpy array of historical returns and a list of positions for 3 assets in the portfolio.
-The function calculates the non-parametric value at risk (VaR) and other risk measures, returning them in a dictionary.
+The function calculates the non-parametric Value at Risk (VaR) and other risk measures, returning them in a dictionary.

 `13. yf_marg_NpVaRs_scale_factor`

 - yf_marg_NpVaRs_scale_factor(tickers, positions, start_date, end_date, scale_factor=0.1, freq="daily", alpha=0.01, display=True)

 The function yf_marg_NpVaRs_scale_factor calculates the Marginal Non-Parametric VaRs and their changes for a PORTFOLIO of assets over a given period of time, using a specified scale factor,using historical prices obtained from Yahoo Finance (yfinance).
 New position = old one + (old one * scale_factor) in the same direction (- if short and + if long)

 #### Args:

-- tickers: a list of tickers for the assets in the portfolio.
+- tickers: A list of tickers for the assets in the portfolio.
-- positions: a list of positions for each asset in the portfolio.
+- positions: A list of positions for each asset in the portfolio.
-- start_date: the start date of the analysis period.
+- start_date: The start date of the analysis period.
-- end_date: the end date of the analysis period (optional, default is "today").
+- end_date: The end date of the analysis period (optional, default is "today").
-- scale_factor: the scale factor used to calculate the Marginal Non-Parametric VaRs (optional, default is 0.1).
+- scale_factor: The scale factor used to calculate the Marginal Non-Parametric VaRs (optional, default is 0.1).
-- freq: the frequency of the data (optional, default is "daily").
+- freq: The frequency of the data (optional, default is "daily").
-- alpha: the confidence level used in calculating the VaRs (optional, default is 0.01).
+- alpha: The confidence level used in calculating the VaRs (optional, default is 0.01).
-- display: a boolean indicating whether to print the resulting VaR changes (optional, default is True).
+- display: A boolean indicating whether to print the resulting VaR changes (optional, default is True).

 ### Example: